 It goes without saying that stress and divorce go hand in hand, but did you know that it’s considered one of the most notoriously stressful situations a person can go through?

 It’s no wonder that many people have adopted somewhat unorthodox methods to soothe the pain of this process.
-There are plenty of stress management techniques that deal with the state of your mind, body, and soul.
+Plenty of stress management techniques deal with the state of your mind, body, and soul.
 However, one often overlooked remedy is the state of your home.

-After a divorce, you may be buying a new home or occupying an old one that may have lost its previous luster and appeal.
+After a divorce, you may buy a new home or occupy an old one that may have lost its previous luster and appeal.
 This is the perfect time to try a new healing method and fill your home with positive energy.

 Using Feng Shui to Create Positive Energy After Divorce

-Feng shui is a practice that many people are familiar with but it’s still commonly misunderstood.
-This home decor style grew in popularity throughout the United States during the 1980s, although it actually dates all the way back to ancient China.
+Feng shui is a practice that many people are familiar with, but it’s still commonly misunderstood.
+This home decor style grew in popularity throughout the United States during the 1980s, although it dates back to ancient China.

-While many in-depth parts of feng shui can be complicated and a bit unrealistic for the average homeowner, there are plenty of essentials that are easy to grasp and use in daily life.
+While many in-depth parts of feng shui can be complicated and a bit unrealistic for the average homeowner, many essentials are easy to grasp and use in daily life.